 Difference Between Gross Profit and Operating Profit

 The word Gross means “before any deductions”.
 This implies that profit before any deductions is called Gross profit.
 It is also called “Sales Profit”.
+Difference between gross profit and operating profit can be understood from their point of origin, deductions (if any), etc.

 It is the difference between total revenue earned from selling products/services and total cost of goods/services sold.
-(Depending if a company is selling goods or services)

 Gross Profit = Net Sales – Cost Of Goods Sold